Code-Institute-Submissions/Dimifabbridf96-django-streaming-music-app_DecResub/README.md

 ## Agile methodologies

-I used an agile methodologie to develop this applocation opening the issues at the start of the project and step by step moving it to In progress and in the end to Done when the feauture was complete.
+I used an agile methodology to develop this application opening the issues at the start of the project and step by step moving it to In progress and the end to Done when the feature was complete.

 <img src = "static/image/agile.png" alt = "Agile methodologies schema">